Unsupervised embedding of trajectories captures the latent structure of scientific migration

-Trajectories of scientific mobility are constructed using more than three million name-disambiguated authors who were \textit{mobile}---having more than one affiliation---between 2008 and 2019, as evidenced by their publications indexed in the Web of Science database (see Methods).
-As a scientist's career progresses, they move between organizations or pick up additional (simultaneous) affiliations forming \textit{affiliation trajectories} (Fig.~\ref{fig:methods:mobility_sentence}).
-Thus, the trajectories encode both migration and co-affiliation---the holding of multiple simultaneous co-affiliations involving the sharing of time and capital between locations---that is typical of scientific mobility~\autocite{rodrigues2016mobility, sugimoto2017mostimpact} (see \SI).
+Trajectories of scientific migration are constructed using more than three million name-disambiguated authors who were \textit{mobile}---having more than one affiliation---between 2008 and 2019, as evidenced by their publications indexed in the Web of Science database (see Methods).
+As a scientist's career progresses, they move between organizations or pick up additional (simultaneous) affiliations forming \textit{affiliation trajectories} (Fig.~\ref{fig:gravity_performance}a).
+Thus, the trajectories encode both migration and co-affiliation---the holding of multiple simultaneous affiliations involving the sharing of time and capital between locations---that is typical of scientific migration~\cite{rodrigues2016mobility, sugimoto2017mostimpact} (see \SI).
+This particular intricacy of scientific migration further illustrates how \textit{word2vec} can be applied to even the most complex domains.
+We also apply this technique to U.S. passenger flight itinerary records and Korean accommodation reservations (Detailed descriptions are available in the Methods) in order to demonstrate its applicability to incredibly distinct domains of migration and mobility.